limebit/medmodels/README.md

 ## Motivation

 Analyzing real-world evidence, especially patient data, is a complex task demanding accuracy and reproducibility.
-Currently, research teams often re-implement the same statistical methods and data processing pipelines, leading to:
+Currently, research teams often re-implement the same statistical methods and data processing pipelines, leading to inefficient codebases, faulty implementations and technical debt.

-* **Inefficient codebases:** Duplication of effort and potential inconsistencies.
-* **Faulty implementations:** Increased risk of errors in custom code.
-* **Technical debt:**  Maintaining and updating numerous, heterogeneous codebases becomes challenging.

 MedModels addresses these challenges by providing a standardized, reliable, and efficient framework for handling, processing, and analyzing electronic health records (EHR) and claims data.